rastr1sr/Port-Authority-Chromium/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request / Idea
-about: Suggest an idea for this project
+about: Suggest an idea, enhancement, or new feature for Port Authority.
-title: "[Feature Request]"
+title: "[Feature Request] "
 labels: enhancement
-assignees: ACK-J
+assignees: rastr1sr

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+**What problem would this feature solve?**
+Please describe the current limitation or problem you're facing that this feature would address.
+Why is this feature needed?
+*(e.g., "I find it difficult to manage a large allowlist", "I wish I could temporarily disable blocking for a specific site without allowlisting it permanently", "It's hard to tell why a specific resource was blocked")*

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of the feature you want to see added.
+How would it work from a user's perspective?
+*(e.g., "Add a search bar to the allowlist settings page", "Add a 'Disable for this site (1 hour)' option in the popup", "Show the matched CNAME or blocked IP/port in the popup details")*

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+Have you thought of other ways to achieve the same goal, either with current features or different potential features?

+**Do you have any visual concepts or mockups?
+(Optional)** If applicable, add screenshots, diagrams, or mockups to help illustrate your idea.
+You can drag-and-drop images directly into the text area.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other relevant information, links, or examples related to your feature request here.